Edinson Cavani: Style of play

-In addition to his goalscoring, he is also known for his ability to create space for his teammates.
-However, despite being a prolific player, and having a reputation as one of the best strikers of his generation, he has been accused at times in the media of missing an excessive number of chances, and has also been criticised on occasion for his performances in important matches.
-Although he primarily plays either as a centre forward or as a main striker, he is capable of playing in several offensive positions, and has also been deployed as a supporting striker or as a winger.
-Writing for The Guardian in 2018, Jorge Valdano remarked upon "the generous endeavour of Cavani, a striker who covers the entire pitch".
-Due to his composure in front of goal, Cavani was given the nickname "El Matador" ('The Bullfighter', in Spanish) during his time in Italy.
-Despite his ability, he has struggled with injuries throughout his career.
+Although Cavani primarily plays either as a centre forward or as a main striker, he is capable of playing in several offensive positions, and has also been deployed as a supporting striker or as a winger.
+Due to his composure in front of goal, he was given the nickname "El Matador" ('The Bullfighter' in Spanish) during his time in Italy.
+In addition to his goalscoring, Cavani is also known for his ability to create space for his teammates.